The Bankrate promise

 Car insurance protects drivers financially in the event of an accident or another type of covered incident.
 If you are responsible for an accident and cause someone else’s injuries or damages, liability coverage typically covers the costs related to the accident, up to the policy limit.
 But even if you don’t cause the accident, your car insurance may also cover damage to your vehicle, though it will depend on the type of coverage included in your policy.

 Every state has its own car insurance requirements, but the typical car insurance policy consists of several types of coverage.
-When buying a car insurance policy, you are able to select a range of coverage options.
+When buying a car insurance policy, you may be able to select a range of coverage options.
 Based on the coverage you select, your insurance company will pay up to a certain limit per coverage type or cover certain types of damage.
-Car insurance can protect you if you are injured, the other person if they are injured or if you cause property damage to your own car or someone else’s.
+Car insurance may financially protect you if you are injured, the other party if they are injured or if you cause property damage to your car or someone else’s.

 Minimum liability coverage

 Minimum liability coverage is the least amount of coverage you can buy as legally required by your state.
 Each state has its own minimum coverage requirements, but almost all of them require a certain amount of liability insurance.
-Depending on the state, you can decline certain coverage types, even when offered.
+On average, minimum coverage costs $622 per year nationally.
+Depending on the state, you can decline certain car insurance coverage types, even when offered.

 Bodily injury liability